 Get extra help

-If you receive Housing Benefit or the housing element of Universal Credit but still find it difficult to pay your rent, we may be able to help.
-We have 2 ways we can help you:
+If you receive Housing Benefit or the housing element of Universal Credit we may be able to help.
+We have 2 ways we can assist you:

 - Discretionary Housing Payment (DHP)